Swiss ban "inappropriate" ski lifts for North Korea

 North Korea approached several Swiss companies, including Bartholet Maschinenbau AG, to provide chair lifts and cable cars worth 7 million Swiss francs ($7.57 million) for its sprawling Masik resort, the Geneva daily Le Temps reported on Monday.

-But the Swiss government, contacted by the companies for clearance, added luxury sporting equipment to its list of goods banned under United Nations sanctions, Marie Avet of the State Secretariat for Economic Affairs (SECO), said.
+But the Swiss government, contacted by the firms for clearance, added luxury sporting equipment to its list of goods banned under United Nations sanctions, Marie Avet of the State Secretariat for Economic Affairs (SECO) said.

 "The Federal Council decided on July 3 to also put infrastructure for sports facilities on the list, especially when they have a more luxury character for resorts," Avet told Reuters.
 "These resorts have a luxury character, that is why it is not appropriate to export."

-Almost one-third of North Korean children are stunted due to malnutrition, the U.N.'s World Food Program says.
+Almost a third of North Korean children are stunted due to malnutrition, the U.N.'s World Food Programme says.
 The U.N. secretary-general has appealed for funding for food, health care and sanitation to millions of North Koreans.

-Reclusive North Korea is under U.N. sanctions for its nuclear and missile weapons programs.
+Reclusive North Korea is under U.N. sanctions for its nuclear and missile weapons programmes.

 A North Korean diplomat in Geneva said on Monday that it was aware of the Swiss decision but had no other information.